Weak rise in retail sales in July disappoints stores - CBI

-LONDON Retail sales rose in July more slowly than stores had expected, dented by unusually rainy weather, a survey by the Confederation of British Industry showed on Monday.
+LONDON British retail sales rose in July more slowly than stores had expected, dented by unusually rainy weather, a survey by the Confederation of British Industry showed on Monday.

 The CBI distributive trades survey's July sales balance fell to +11 from an 18-month high of +42 in June.
 Analysts had forecast a fall to +15.